MrYsLab/telemetrix/README.md

 The code outside of the phase directories is likely to be highly volatile and should be used with caution.

-The project will be documented on my [Bots In Pieces blog](https://mryslab.github.io/bots-in-pieces/index.html) when I get time to do so.
-It is my intent to provide commentary for each phase.
+The project will be documented on my [Bots In Pieces blog.](https://mryslab.github.io/bots-in-pieces/index.html) Here is a link to the [first installment.](https://mryslab.github.io/bots-in-pieces/arduino,stm32,firmata/2020/09/20/telemetrix-phase-1.html)

 If you find bugs or would like to comment on the features, please enter an issue [here.](https://github.com/MrYsLab/telemetrix/issues)